 a little tub of houmous with blanched broccoli, raw carrot, red pepper or cucumber sticks for dipping.

-- Write a message or your
+- Draw a face, or write (perhaps your

-child’s name onto a boiled egg or a banana skin.
+child’s name) onto a boiled egg or a banana skin.

 Find more recipes in our family & kids collections